 Assistant Professor/Faculty Fellow

-modern political theory; urban social movements and intellectual histories of the 1970s; Afro-diasporic decolonization and Black radicalisms; philosophical skepticism; empiricisms; phenomenology and affect; language
+modern political theory; urban social movements and intellectual histories of the 1970s; Afro-diasporic decolonization and Black radicalisms; philosophical skepticism phenomenology and lived experience; feminist epistemology and affect theory; language

 Delio Vasquez published “Illegalist Foucault, Criminal Foucault” in the October 2020 issue of Theory and Event.

 AWARDS AND HONORS